 Just over 100km south-west of Broken Hill, surrounded by parched desert, you’ll suddenly come across the surprising lush oases of the Menindee Lakes.
 The best-known, Lake Menindee, is on the road to Kinchega National Park (where you’ll find a thousand photo opportunities in their own right!); the other lakes of the area include Lake Pamamaroo, Lake Weatherell, Lake Cawndilla, Lake Tandure, Lake Balaka and Lake Bijijie.
 They’re all gorgeous in their own right, and you’ll be so far away from any population centre, the only photobomber you’re likely to come across is the numerous local pelican population.

 We hope that this brief introduction to the natural beauty of our area has whet your appetite for a travel photography adventure – but as anyone with the heart of a photographer is well aware, the most beautiful places you’ll find on your adventures are often not listed in a guidebook or marked on a map!
-So blaze your own trails, and discover what makes outback photography so truly extraordinary.
+So come and stay at our Broken Hill accommodation, blaze your own trails, and discover what makes outback photography so truly extraordinary.